Neutering Your Dogs and Cats – A Comprehensive Guide

 3: Less behavioral problem in male pets

-Male cats and dogs become aggressive if not neutered on time.
+Male cats and dogs become aggressive if not neutered at the right time.
 Also, the unneutered pets are more likely to mount other pets, and/or people especially the dogs are more aggressive in this regard.

 4: Fewer fights with other male pets